tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-.NET-Storage-Client-Library.md

 # Client-side logging with the client library for .NET

-With the Azure Storage client library for .NET (from version 2.1 and later), you can log Azure Storage requests from within your .NET client application by using the standard .NET diagnostics infrastructure.
+With the Azure Storage client library for .NET (version 2.1 and later), you can log Azure Storage requests from within your .NET client application by using the standard .NET diagnostics infrastructure.
 You can see details of the requests your client sends to the Azure Storage services and the responses it receives.

 The Azure Storage client library gives you control over which storage requests you want to log, and the .NET diagnostics infrastructure gives you full control over the log data, such as where to send it.
-For example, you could choose to send the log data to a file, or send it to an application for processing.
-In combination with Azure Storage Analytics and network monitoring, you can use client library logging to build up a detailed picture of how your application interacts with Azure Storage services.
+For example, you could choose to send the log data to a file or send it to an application for processing.
+In combination with Azure Storage Analytics and network monitoring, you can use client library logging to build a detailed picture of how your application interacts with Azure Storage services.
 For more information, see [Monitoring, diagnosing, and troubleshooting Microsoft Azure Storage](http://go.microsoft.com/fwlink/?LinkID=510535).

 ## How to enable client library logging